Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 In case you are using the `embedded` version, the Agent Assist Workspace will be shown within an iFrame in your Agents Desktop.

-Once the human Agent engages with the conversation, the grid will show an empty state with outlines of the widgets.
+Once the human agent engages with the conversation, the grid will show an empty state with outlines of the widgets.

 The widgets will populate their content once the customer starts the conversation.